Running Test Imports

 Running Tests

-Once you have your CSV ready and you've setup your data mapping it's time to run your test import.
-To run a test, upload your import as you normally would.
-Once you're file is uploaded you'll get redirected to the Import Review page.
-On the Import Review page you'll see a "Import as test orders" checkbox underneath the Data Mapping field.
+Once your CSV is ready and you've set up your data mapping, it's time to run your test import.
+To run a test, upload your import as you usually would.
+Once your file is uploaded, you'll get redirected to the Import Review page.
+On the Import Review page, you'll see an "Import as test orders" checkbox underneath the Data Mapping field.

 Import As Test

-Click this checkbox then scroll down and review your data to ensure the it looks as expected and click the Import button.
+Click this checkbox, scroll down, review your data to ensure it looks as expected, and click the Import button.

 Import Test On Home Page